l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

       config.vm.provision "docker"

       # The following line terminates all ssh connections.
-Therfore
+Therefore
-      # Vagrant will be forced to recconnect.
+      # Vagrant will be forced to reconnect.
       # That's a workaround to have the docker command in the PATH
       config.vm.provision "shell", inline:
         "ps aux | grep 'sshd:' | awk '{print $2}' | xargs kill"